DAX API

 Authentication

-The DAX API supports the user name and password authentication method.
+The DAX API supports Kerberos and NTLM authentication methods.

-The DAX API works only with views, not cubes.
+The DAX API only exposes views, not cubes.